whitesimian/Software-Engineering-I-Project/README.md

 # Software Engineering I Course Project
-A project developed for "Software Engineering I" course.
+A project developed for "Software Engineering I" course, UFOP.

 Developed according to the following guideline: